renancpin/ip-location/README.md

 # Architectural Decisions

 While developing this application, many aspects have influenced important design and architectural decisions.
-The points presented below expose some of those aspects and the though behind the decisions made.
+The points presented below expose some of those aspects and the though behind each decision

 ### 1. Data Management Strategy: **CSV to Database**